By Marie Willsey

 Nebraska Press Association v.
 Stuart (1976)

-One of the first cases concerning freedom of the press tested the viability of the truth as a defense against libel.
+One of the first cases concerning freedom of the press tested the truth’s viability as a defense against libel.
 In this case, the colony of New York tried publisher John Peter Zenger for seditious libel against the governor.
-At that time, truth wasn’t considered to be a defense in libel cases.
+At that time, the truth wasn’t considered to be a defense in libel cases.
 This case tested a citizen’s right to question the government versus public safety.
 Zenger’s attorney argued that the jury had the power and duty to judge the law as well as the facts; the jury acquitted Zenger.

 While presiding over a widely publicized murder trial, a Nebraska state trial judge kept reporters from publishing or broadcasting accounts of confessions made by the accused to the police.
-The judge felt that prior restraint (an order not to print information before it’s actually printed) was necessary in order to give the accused a fair trial.
+The judge felt that prior restraint (an order not to print information before it’s actually printed) was necessary to give the accused a fair trial.

 The Supreme Court, however, found that the judge’s order violated the First and Fourteenth amendments.
 The court felt that implementing prior restraint wouldn’t affect the trial’s outcome.
 Chief Justice Warren Burger reasoned that the “whole community should not be restrained from discussing a subject intimately affecting life within,” thus protecting the press’ responsibility to provide information of public interest [source 1=”Oyez” language=”:”][/source].